-Our first job would be to setup a tool to interact with the Ethereum network, using Parity or Etherium software wallet.
-Well, we chose the first.
+Our first task would be to set up a tool to interact with the Ethereum network, using the Parity or Ethereum software wallet; we chose the first.

-Parity is a wallet application designed to integrate seamlessly with all standard tokens as well as Ether itself.
+Parity is a wallet application designed to integrate seamlessly with all standard tokens and with Ether itself.

 Let’s start small, with a Parity browser installation and ETH testing.

 On MacOS and Ubuntu you can use the One-Line Binary Installer, to use the script just run:

-This method is way faster than building, however it only works on Ubuntu and Mac with Homebrew installed.
+This method is much faster than building; however, it only works on Ubuntu and Mac with Homebrew installed.

 Begin the installation by double-clicking on the Parity installer.